plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 ## Defining the scope

-If you operate more that one domain, it is important to define the scope - for which products the HTTPS will be forced.
+If you operate more that one domain, it is important to define the scope - for which product(s) the HTTPS will be forced.

 If the web application loads the assets (images, CSS stylesheets, JS scripts, fonts etc.) from HTTP origins, this would result in the Mixed Content.
-Depending on the Mixed Content type (active, passive) it result in the incorrect behaviour or incorrect visual representation of the application, therefore such changes need to be taked with a proper care and monitoring of the potential impact.
+Depending on the Mixed Content type (active, passive) it would cause the incorrect behaviour or incorrect visual representation of the application, therefore such changes need to be taked with a proper care and monitoring of the potential impact.
 The W3C Reporting API can be utilized to identify the impact and to adjust the scope of the change.

 ## Planning